aces/Loris/modules/next_stage/README.md

 ## Scope

-The `next_stage` module only moves from the Screening to Visit stage for a session.
+The `next_stage` module only moves the stage of a session from the Screening to Visit.
 The final Approval or Recycling Bin stage is reached by sending to DCC (or Recycling Bin) on the `instrument_list` page.

 ## Permissions

-Both the `data_entry` permission is required, and the user must be at the same CenterID as the timepoint in order to access the module.
+The `data_entry` permission is required.
+The user must also be at the same CenterID as the timepoint being accessed.

 Access is also denied if the timepoint isn't startable (ie. if it's already been started.)